ninenines/erlang.mk/README.md

 If you need more functionality out of your Makefile, you can add extra targets after the include line.

+Defining a target before the include line will override the default target `all`.

 Support
 -------